krgamestudios/kingdombattles/public/content/task_list.md

 Minor
 ---

-* Implement game ladder sorting.
+* Implement new game ladder sorting.
 * Write unit tests (ensure that the game doesn't break from an update).
 * Implement banning mechanism.
 * Implement post scrolling for news page.